Why Your Eyes Keep Wandering When You Read (And How to Stop It)

 The Takeaway

-Tools like Nook combine autopace, bionic text, chunking, and optimized typography to give your eyes the structure they need.
+Nook combines autopace, bionic text, chunking, and optimized typography to give your eyes the structure they need.
 Try the free 7-day trial and see if your eyes finally stay where you want them.

 Related reading: